Solving Larger Maximum Clique Problems Using Parallel Quantum Annealing: Experiments

 \subsection{Comparison of the DBK algorithm and FMC with the TTS measure}

 We compare the full DBK algorithm to the classical FMC solver using the TTS measure introduced in eq.~\eqref{eq:TTS}.

-We note that the current noisy intermediate-scale quantum (NISQ) technology, including D-Wave's quantum annealers, is not advanced enough and, hence, not competitive with classical computers on solving NP-hard optimization problems when dedicated algorithms are used.
+We note that the current noisy intermediate-scale quantum (NISQ) technology \cite{Preskill2018quantumcomputingin}, including D-Wave's quantum annealers, is not advanced enough and, hence, not competitive with classical computers on solving NP-hard optimization problems when dedicated algorithms are used.
 Regardless, we compare our algorithm against a highly optimized MC solver, the \textit{Fast Maximum Clique (FMC)} solver from \cite{fmc} in order to determine in which cases the quantum algorithm performance gets closer to the classical one.

 Figure~\ref{fig:TTS} shows several aspects of the comparison.
 First, Figure~\ref{fig:TTS} (left) shows the the TTS time of eq.~\eqref{eq:TTS} for the full DBK algorithm (including time for decomposition and unembedding) as a function of the DBK cutoff.
 We observe that the lower the density, the faster a test graph can be solved by the DBK algorithm.
 Moreover, high density graphs can only be solved when decomposing them to relatively low DBK cutoffs of $50$ to $60$, whereas lower density graphs can be decomposed at higher cutoffs as well.
 Importantly, at larger DBK cutoffs we have a lack of TTS values in the figure (especially at higher densities); this is because those TTS values could not be computed because for at least one subgraph $p=0$.
 This means that none of the $1000$ quantum annealing samples found the maximum clique at least once, which causes $p_i=0$ in eq.~\eqref{eq:TTS} which means a TTS value can not be computed.
 Thus another important aspect of Figure~\ref{fig:TTS} is showing at what densities and DBK cutoff values can \emph{all} subgraphs, that were generated by DBK-fmc, be solved by the quantum annealer in $1000$ samples.